-DOM4J is an open source, java based library to parse XML document and it is highly flexible, high-performance, and memory-efficient API.
-It is java optimized, it uses java collection like List and Arrays.
+DOM4J is an open source, Java-based library to parse XML documents.
+It is a highly flexible and memory-efficient API.
+It is Java-optimized and uses Java collections like List and Arrays.

 In order to use DOM4J parser, you should have dom4j-1.6.1.jar and jaxen.jar in your application's classpath.
 Download dom4j-1.6.1.zip.

-You should use a DOM4J parser when:
+You should use a DOM4J parser when −

-You are a java developer and want to leverage java optimized parsing of XML.
+You are a Java developer and want to leverage Java-optimized parsing of XML.

 When you parse an XML document with a DOM4J parser, you get the flexibility to get back a tree structure that contains all of the elements of your document without impacting the memory footprint of the application.

 Document − Represents the entire XML document.
 A Document object is often referred to as a DOM tree.

-Attribute Represents an attribute of an element.
+Attribute − Represents an attribute of an element.
 Attribute has method to get and set the value of attribute.
 It has parent and attribute type.

-Node Represents Element, Attribute or ProcessingInstruction
+Node − Represents Element, Attribute, or ProcessingInstruction.

-When you are working with the DOM4J, there are several methods you'll use often:
+When you are working with the DOM4J, there are several methods you'll use often −

 Element.attributes() − Get all the attributes of an element.